totalspectrum/spin2cpp/README.md

   containing inline GAS code.
 This option is still experimental and may not always work correctly, but it dramatically improves the readability and maintainability of the generated code.
-Without it, the DAT section is just an opaque "binary blob"; with it, the DAT section is readable and changeable PASM code placed inline in the C output.
+Without it, the DAT section is just an opaque binary blob; with it, the DAT section is readable and changeable PASM code placed inline in the C output.